AlvaroMoranDEV/PodCastAccess/README.md

 # PodCastAccess
 PodCastAccess is a library built in Java11 (in particular, 11.0.3)  that provides access to PodCast information through ITunes Store.
 This library has been built by using IntelliJ IDE.
-Feel free to use it and modify it according to your needs.
+Feel free to use it and modify it according to your needs (library under MIT license).

-[TOCM]

-This library is under the MIT license.

 ## Using the library